Your Questions Answered

 Can I attend classes after graduation?

 Once you apply to graduate, you cannot enroll in classes after your expected graduation term.
-If you want to continue to take classes after your degree is awarded, you will need to apply for readmission to the University as a graduate or post-baccalaureate student (see Graduate Admissions for more information) or take classes through Open University offered by the College Extended Learning.
+If you want to continue to take courses after your degree is awarded, you will need to apply for readmission to the University as a graduate or post-baccalaureate student (see Graduate Admissions for more information) or take classes through Open University offered by the College Extended Learning.

 How do I apply for multiple majors or minors?